 Welcome!
-I am a senior economist in the Industrial Output Section at the Federal Reserve Board of Governors in Washington, D.C.
-My research and policy work leverages cutting-edge AI and natural language processing tools to quantify hard-to-measure economic phenomena—from firm-level uncertainty and AI adoption to supply chain bottlenecks and bank lending risks—delivering precise, real-time economic indicators and policy-relevant insights critical for economists, policymakers, and market participants.
-My research has appeared in leading academic journals including Management Science, the Journal of International Economics, and the Journal of Financial Services Research.
+I am a principal economist in the Industrial Output Section at the Federal Reserve Board of Governors in Washington, D.C.
+My research develops high-frequency economic indicators from unstructured data using AI/ML techniques, with applications to financial intermediation, manufacturing, productivity, and labor markets.
+This work improves real-time measurement of economic and financial conditions, including uncertainty, investment dynamics, supply chain disruptions, and bank behavior.
+My research has been published in leading academic journals such as Management Science, the Journal of International Economics, and the Journal of Applied Econometrics, and has been featured in the Financial Times, Fortune, and speeches by Federal Reserve officials.

 Management Science, 2025